evergreen-ci/config-linter/README.md

 Here's a handy guide to the errors, and how to fix them

 ### limit-keyval-inc
-keyval.inc is a deprecated Evergreen command used by mongodb-mongo-master.
-Your project probably shouldn't be using it
+keyval.inc is a deprecated Evergreen command used by mongodb-mongo-master for legacy purposes only.
+This rule indicates

 ### shell-exec-explicit-shell
 A common Evergreen footgun is using shell.exec without specifying a shell.
 By